CesMak/SIMACT/README.md

 ## Usage ##
 Just include the **simact.bundle.js** file in your website!

-See this libray in action at: www.ct.simact.de
+See this libray in action at: ct.simact.de

 ## Documentation ##
 www.ct.simact.de/doc